-Our application deadline for Phase I of the 2019 Match is November 11, 2019.
-Candidates selected for an interview will be contacted by email no later than November 25, 2019.
-We believe that a face-to-face interview is essential for arriving at a mutual decision about selection; however, if it is not possible to interview in person, a Video interview (using VSee) can be arranged.
-Our interview period for Phase I of the Match will be December 3-19, 2019 and January 6-17, 2020.
+Our application deadline for Phase I of the Match is November 22, 2021.
+Candidates selected for an interview will be contacted by email no later than November 24, 2021.
+Our interview period for Phase I of the Match will be January 4-10, 2022.
+Per APPIC guidance, all interviews will be conducted virtually.

 The following is a summary of our selection process:

-As full-time employees of the University, BCC interns must demonstrate a spiritual attitude and a Christian lifestyle consistent with the beliefs, methods, and goals of the university (see Biola's Mission and Statement on Diversity).
-Candidates who match with the Biola Counseling Center internship program must complete a university employment application in which they commit to uphold all Biola community standards of conduct (see Employee Handbook Section 3.1 and Employee Handbook Section 3.11) and affirm that their personal theological beliefs are in agreement with Biola University's Articles of Faith, as well as agree to abide by the University's Standards of Conduct while employed by Biola.
+As full-time employees of the University, BCC interns must demonstrate a spiritual attitude and a Christian lifestyle consistent with the beliefs, methods, and goals of the university (see Biola's Mission Statement).
+Candidates who match with the Biola Counseling Center internship program must complete a university employment application in which they affirm that their personal theological beliefs are in agreement with Biola University's Articles of Faith, as well as agree to abide by the University's Standards of Conduct while employed by Biola.
 Beyond this, matched interns are asked to assert that they desire to work in an educational community where the Biblical Principles and Eschatology Teaching Position are embraced and taught.